Spearman’s Two-Factor Theory: General Intelligence (g) and Specific Abilities (s)

 The central aspect of Spearman’s theory is the concept of general intelligence, known as "g."
 According to Spearman, this general factor is a core cognitive ability influencing performance across a range of intellectual tasks.
 His work using factor analysis revealed that individuals who excel in one type of task often do well in others, supporting the idea of a single cognitive factor underlying diverse intellectual performances.

 Spearman proposed that g represents a universal mental capacity responsible for the common variance in cognitive tasks.
-This means that regardless of whether a task involves problem-solving, language skills, or mathematical reasoning, g plays a significant role in determining an individual’s success.
-The broader the range of cognitive tasks, the more essential g becomes in predicting performance.
+This means that regardless of whether a task involves problem-solving, language skills, or mathematical reasoning, g has an impact on overall success.
+The broader the range of cognitive tasks, the more relevant g becomes in predicting performance.

 In addition to general intelligence, Spearman recognized the role of specific abilities, referred to as "s."
 These are abilities that are unique to specific tasks.
 While g is responsible for performance across a wide array of cognitive challenges, s abilities are domain-specific and do not transfer across tasks.
 For example, an individual may excel in verbal reasoning but may not demonstrate the same proficiency in spatial perception or mathematical reasoning unless their g factor is also strong.